PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-06 09:55:05
+Last updated: 2024-04-06 09:55:41
-Random Quote: I don't want to be good.
-I am going to be great. - Pablo Escobar
+Random Quote: Sometimes we have to let things go because we can't keep them forever. - Maura Franklin